 So, to avoid an excessive number of sanctions, the punishments during ADG are not as severe as during normal play.
 If it's a careless DOGSO, the defender or goalkeeper is not cautioned or sent off.
-While a DOGSO during ADG that involves holding, pulling or pushing, or no attempt to play the ball or challenge for the ball, receives a yellow card, instead of the normal red.
+While a DOGSO during ADG that involves holding, pulling or pushing, or no attempt to play the ball, receives a yellow card, instead of the normal red.
 Of course, reckless or excessive force challenges remain yellow and red card offences, respectively.
 Finally, a handball DOGSO remains a red card offence.